FAQs

 How can the Moses Center help me to obtain test accommodations for professional or certification exams?

 Agencies administering professional exams (i.e. GRE, MCAT, LSAT, GMAT) or certification exams (i.e. NTE, CSW, Bar exam) typically require individuals seeking disability related accommodations to submit current documentation of disability and/or a test packet form completed by the postsecondary institution’s Center for Students with Disabilities.
 The Moses Center must verify that the documentation of disability on file is current and complete and that the individual has used the requested accommodations while in attendance.
-Individuals seeking test accommodations approval for such an exam should contact the Moses Center with the appropriate test information and forms.
+Individuals seeking test accommodations approval for such an exam should contact the Moses Center at mosescsa@nyu.edu with the request.

 How do I request accommodations for participation in a New York University Study Abroad Program?